Kanikaabhatt/sales-report_excel-project/README.md

 ## Objective

-The Clothing store wants to analyze the sales for the products in 2023 and with the help of those conclusions want to male decisions to improve their sales for the upcoming years.
+The Clothing store wants to analyze the sales for the products in 2023 and with the help of those conclusions want to make decisions to improve their sales for the upcoming years.

 The Dashboard was created using Advance Excel.